Charlie portfolio (long-term growth, medium risk) (JD7A)

 Why these funds were selected

-The portfolio's overseas exposure consists of two globally invested funds, Ardevora Global Equity and Witan.
+The portfolio's overseas exposure consists of a regional specialist and two globally invested funds, Ardevora Global Equity and Witan investment trust.
 These provide both diversification and a spread of risk not just in terms of their geographical distribution but also due to their different investment approaches.
-And finally there is Stewart Investors Asia Pacific Leaders.
-Although it focuses on a region that has been going through a difficult time recently, we still believe in Asia's higher growth economies and stock markets and expect they will recover before too long.

 How to buy it